TylerYep/ai-toolkit/README.md

 # Goal Workflow
-1. Run `python init_proj.py` to initialize a repo with a given init.config.
+1. Run `python init_proj.py` to initialize a repo with a given init config.
-2. Copy data into `data/`.
+2. Move data into `data/`.
 3. Fill in `preprocess.py` and `dataset.py`.
-(Optional: explore data by running `python visualize.py`)
+(Optional: explore data by running `python viz.py`)
-4. (Maybe?)
-Change `const.py` to specify input/output dimensions, batch size, etc.
+4. Change `args.py` to specify input/output dimensions, batch size, etc.
 5. Run `train.py`, which saves model checkpoints, output predictions, and tensorboards in the same folder.
 Also automatically starts tensorboard server in a tmux session.
+Resume training at any point.
 6. Run `test.py` to get final predictions.